Series Overview

 Synopsis

-Written in collaboration with specialists in Buddhist studies from universities across Europe and North America, each 20-minute episode will highlight the interplay between Buddhist traditions and local socio-political systems, examining how Buddhism shaped and was in turn shaped by the different nations and cultures to which it spread.
+Developed in collaboration with specialists in Buddhist studies from universities across Europe and North America, each 24-minute episode explores the interplay between Buddhist traditions and local socio-political systems, examining how Buddhism shaped—and was shaped by—the nations and cultures to which it spread.

 Language Versions